czs007/arctern-docs/doc-en/source/feature_description/visualization/backend_visualization/arctern_plot.md

 ### Overlaying a map background with a fishnet map

-Use the `plot_fishnetmap` function of Arctern to draw a fishnet map based on the taxi trip record data.
+Use the `plot.fishnetmap` function of Arctern to draw a fishnet map based on the taxi trip record data.
 The position of each icon is defined by the pickup location.

 ```python
 fig, ax = plt.subplots(figsize=(10, 6), dpi=200)